Best Gmail Organization Hacks

 All you need to do is create a unique email alias each time you sign up for an online service.
 We recommend you make your email aliases as self-explanatory as possible so that you immediately know which email alias is used for what purpose.

-Once again, leveraging this feature of Gmail can prove useful in managing your subscriptions and online activities.
-Using variations of your email address with dots can help you identify if someone is selling your data, as each subscription will have a unique email address.
+Once again, leveraging this feature can prove useful in managing your subscriptions, watching online activities, and organizing Gmail.
+Using variations of your email address with plus signs can help you identify if someone is selling your data, as each subscription will have a unique email address.
 Moreover, it allows you to group and organize your email subscriptions more efficiently.

-Set up a filter to automatically label email addresses to your email aliases when they arrive in your inbox.
-Read the first tip in this article to learn how to create Gmail labels and automatically assign them to email messages
+You can also set up a filter to automatically label emails to your aliases when they arrive in your inbox.
+Read Tip #7 above to learn how to separate emails in Gmail with labels and automatically assign them to messages.

 For example, you could include the following hashtags when emailing your client important project details: #follow-up, #project-details, #name-of-the-project.
 Gmail's powerful search functionality can quickly scan your entire inbox and track down all emails with the hashtag you're searching for.